 What Else Should We Know?

-During peak holiday times especially between Christmas and new years, Orchid Beach can be extremely busy with visitors and vehicles.
+During peak holiday times especially between Christmas and New Year, Orchid Beach can be extremely busy with visitors and vehicles.
 Always be mindful of:

 - Dingoes wander the area frequently so keep your children supervised at all times.
 Dingoes are dangerous

-- In summertime the sand can become extremely hot, especially on the sand tracks where vehicles get bogged.
+- In the summertime, the sand can become extremely hot, especially on the sand tracks where vehicles get bogged.